papivot/kickstart-pks-on-azure/README.md

-# Installing PKS on AWS
+# Installing PKS on Azure
-This document leverages a Ubuntu jump box/bastion host to deploy `PKS on AWS`.
+This document leverages a Ubuntu jump box/bastion host to deploy `PKS on Azure`.
 This is for demo/education purpose only and not intended for production use.
 Please use Concourse and Platform Automation for deploying in a more formal environment.

 Prerequisites for the installation

-* Access to the AWS account.
+* Access to the Azure account.
 *  The following packages installed on the bastion host
 	* jq, wget, ruby-full, go-devel
 	```console